franceslinyc/franceslinyc.github.io/_posts/2020-09-26-some-updates.markdown

 date:   2020-09-26 12:56:00
 categories: jekyll update
 ---
-Now that we finished Master's comp (comprehensive exam), I now feel prepared for and look forward 2nd year's coursework and Master's project in Winter/Spring.
+Now that we finished Master's comp (comprehensive exam), I now feel prepared for and look forward to 2nd year's coursework and Master's project in Winter/Spring.

 Of course, there is still a long road ahead (i.e. so much more to learn) in my statistical journey.